SMTG-Bham/doped/docs/Dev_ToDo.md

 - Note in tutorial that LaTeX table generator website can also be used with the `to_csv()` function to generate LaTeX tables for the competing phases.

 ## Post-processing / analysis / plotting
-- Try re-determine defect symmetry and site multiplicity (particularly important for interstitials, as relaxation may move them to lower/higher symmetry sites which significantly different multiplicity).
-  - Should be doable with current point symmetry tools, especially when both the defect and bulk structures are available.
-The configurational degeneracy should be just the final site degeneracy (i.e. Wyckoff number) divided by the initial, or equivalently the initial number of symmetry operations divided by the final, so we can just use this to determine the final site degeneracies.
-    For interstitials, should be based off just the Wyckoff number of the final relaxed site.
-    Should make this a parsed defect property, defined relative to the conventional cell (so they actually correspond to Wyckoff numbers, will need some idiotproof checks/notes for users about this), and have this automatically plug-and-play with `py-sc-fermi` (can do by setting `spin_degeneracy` and `config_degeneracy` properties, and use this in `py-sc-fermi` `interface` code).
-Already have the site analysis /
-    Wyckoff matching code for this.
-  - See `pydefect` and pmg `finder.py` for tools for this.
-  - For complex defects, this is future work, and should be done manually (note in docs and give warning when parsing).
-    - For split-interstitials and split-vacancies however, should be relatively straightforward?
-      Firstly check that the standard approach described above doesn't happen to work (can test with CdTe `Te_i` structures (split-interstitial dimer, oriented along <110> and twisted in different charge states; https://doi.org/10.1039/D2FD00043A)).
-Could determine the centre-of-mass (CoM), remove the two split-interstitial atoms, add a dummy species at CoM, get the symm-ops / point symmetry of this supercell structure (i.e. with the defect periodic images), then do the same with the original structure and get the difference (-> configurational degeneracy) from this.
-Not sure if we can do this in general?
-Taking the unrelaxed and relaxed defect structures, and getting the difference in symm-ops according to `spglib`?

 - **`pydefect`** Interface:
   - Having an interface module for `pydefect` to convert parsed outputs to the `pydefect`/`vise` output, would allow the easy:
     - Automation of shallow defect analysis (and allow for easy further analysis of eigenvalues etc) – Adair's done before